 When I arrived in Finland begin to see why else Finland flies under the radar of most people.
 In Helsinki all of the buildings are new, with modest architecture, they are drab and grey and nothing stands out.
 (Almost everything was destroyed during WW2) The streets are clean, as is the air, and you can even swim in the sea and lakes in Helsinki, and there are trees and parks everywhere.
 There is no flashy advertising to assault the eye, and when you do see advertising it contains very ordinary people, in ordinary clothes, doing ordinary things - no using sex to sell everything here.

-The most surprising thing I can tell you about Finland is that I got a suntan there - for the five weeks I was there it rained twice, and every other day it was over 25 degrees !!)
+All this is very characteristic of Finland, all very plain, the people beavering away doing the write thing socially, environmentally etc etc, and to be honest, it is a little boring and predictable (The most surprising thing I can tell you about Finland is that I got a suntan there - for the five weeks I was there it rained twice, and every other day it was over 25 degrees !!)
 Everyone is polite - if perhaps a little too polite - in general most Finns are quiet and reserved.
 They even make sure all the public signs and government documents are printed in Finnish and Swedish so as not to upset the Swedish speaking minority who are left over from Swedish rule.
 They all ride a bike or use public transport.
 Everybody recycles - there is a container deposit system (Oh you don't have that in Australia - we have had it for ever !!!)
 People conserve energy (even though most of it comes from hydro power) and all houses are buildings use double glazing and are well constructed, so when you sit inside it is almost silent.
 However even when I am outside I notice that it is fairly quiet as well - the background noise of snarling traffic and screeching tyres, the metallic clang of construction and the yells of vendors that were omnipresent in the third world have disappeared.

 Supposedly the Finnish population is one of the most genetically homogeneous groups in the world, but they don't look it - in fact probably less than half the people I see are blonde - rapidly destroying my idea of every native Scandinavian being blue eyed and blonde haired.
 As Finns remind me, they aren't Scandinavian anyway - Nordic is the right word.

 When we hitched up to the north I saw the evidence that Finland is the land of 100,000 lakes, and there is water everywhere - I should say everywhere there isn't trees.
 For most of the six hundred kilometre journey all I see are endless tracts of lush, green pine forest.
 I indulge myself and have the pleasure of taking several guilt-free thirty minute showers with the water on full - no water restrictions or spying neighbours here.
-(It is the little t
+(It is the little thi

-Not satisfied with me only meeting one of her grandparents, Sari also took me to see her
+Not satisfied with me only meeting one of her grandparents, Sari also took me to see her maternal grandparents, and before I knew it I had become a Finnish potato farmer.

 No comments: